 New Jersey Division of Fish and Wildlife monitors Atlantic herring through the New Jersey Ocean Trawl Survey, which collects samples during five surveys conducted throughout the year between Sandy Hook, NJ and Cape Henlopen, Delaware.
-In 2020, due to the COVID-19 pandemic all ocean trawl surveys were cancelled except the January survey.
-That survey yielded 667.16 pounds (2,181 individuals) of Atlantic herring.
+In 2019, 77.6 pounds (454 individuals) of Atlantic Herring were caught in the ocean trawl surveys.